Column01/Discord-Moderation-Bot/README.md

 2. Open `<your_command>.py` in a text editor
 3. Rename the class: `ReloadCommand` to a different name e.g.`TestCommand`
 4. Edit the `self.cmd` variable to be the command you wish to use e.g. `test`
 5. Inside the `self.execute` method, add the code that will run the command!
-5b.
-Please see below for info that command executors can obtain for use!
+(Please see below for info that command executors can obtain for use!)
 6. Once you are done, save your file and use the `!reload` command to reload the command registry!
 You should be able to sue the new command!

-#### Available keyword arguments
+#### Available keyword arguments for command handlers

 Obtain each using `my_var = kwargs.get("key")` where `key` is an option from below